What is the future of email marketing?

 According to marketing resource MarTech Advisor, CRO is a strategy that should be on every marketer’s radar.
-They coined the CRO 2020 Plan to prepare for the next two years of marketing automation, including email automation.
+They coined the CRO 2020 Plan to prepare for the next year of marketing automation, including email automation.

 They too attest to the necessity of personalization in emails and other communications.
 Besides that, to get onboard with CRO 2020, you might keep the following points in mind:

 - Interactivity matters, as does the overall experience of your website.
 This is about more than landing pages and sales pages, but the look and feel of your site as a whole.
 We’ll get back to this later.

 - CRO tools will continue to become more advanced to make it easier to implement effective marketing campaigns.